uwpokerclub/developer-hub/README.md

 **In Review**: Implementation has completed and a PR has been created pending secondary review and approval. \
 **In QA**: Implementation has been approved and the PR has been merged.
 Implementation is now being tested by the assigned developer and reviewer again. \
 **Done**: Implementation has successfully passed QA requirements and can be released.

-### Ticket Implementation
-All new work in a repository should be done on a new branch.
-Never commit directly to either the `develop` or `master` branches of any repository.
-Before you start working on a ticket, take note of the issue number.
-Then in the repository you are working on create a new branch off of the `develop` branch named `ticket/<ticket_number>`.
-For example: `ticket/175`.
-Once you have completed and tested your implementation, create a new PR to the `develop` branch of that repository.
-In the PR description you can write `Closes uwpokerclub/tickets#<ticket_number>` to link the PR to the issue, and once the PR is merged the ticket will automatically be closed.
-For multiple PR tickets use `Links uwpokerclub/tickets#<ticket_number>` instead.

 ## Code of Conduct
 Please ensure you read through our code of conduct to keep our community safe.